mbeddr/mps-platform-docs/src/doc/docs/home/platform_specific_bugs.md

 ## Mac

-You might run into issues with newer macOS versions One of the is [notarizing macOS software before distribution](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution) which is not supported by the [mps-gradle-plugin](https://github.com/mbeddr/mps-gradle-plugin/issues/99).
+You might run into issues with newer macOS versions.
+One of the is [notarizing macOS software before distribution](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution) which is not supported by the [mps-gradle-plugin](https://github.com/mbeddr/mps-gradle-plugin/issues/99).
 There were also changes introduced with the M1 chips (new architecture: arm64).
 MPS already provides extra downloads for the new Macs (.dmg Apple Silicon).
 The commit can be found [here](https://github.com/JetBrains/MPS/commit/f2760552e00d2e58dc0d8f23747c68efdf86b3a2).
 If you want to provide your own RCP you might want to look at this commit.
 A separate version of JBR called jbr-osx-aarch64 might also be needed.

 !!! question "How do I get my defined environment variables?"